AndroidPillars/Flutter/CHAPTER-4.md

 ```
 - In the the above example, var a is having different data types but being able to change in JavaScript.
 - It is recommended to use sring, int, decimal instead of using var, dynamic to avoid the datatype errors.

+# Stateful vs Stateless Widget

+__Stateless Widget:__

+- A widget that has an immutable state.
+- Stateless Widgets are static widgets.
+- They do not depend on any data change or any behavior change.
+- Stateless Widgets do not have a state, they will be rendered once and will not update themselves, but will only be updated when external data changes.
+- For Example: Text, Icon, RaisedButton are Stateless Widgets.

+__Stateless Widget:__

+- A widget that has a mutable state.
+- Stateful Widgets are dynamic widgets.
+- They can be updated during runtime based on user action or data change.
+- Stateful Widgets have an internal state and can re-render if the input data changes or if the Widget’s state changes.
+- For Example: Checkbox, Radio Button, Slider are Stateful Widgets